 cv_rf_ex_results_df = pd.DataFrame(cv_rf_ex.cv_results_)

 You can examine the whole DataFrame in the accompanying Jupyter notebook.
 Here, we move directly to creating plots of the quantities of interest.
 We'll make a line plot, with symbols, of the mean fit time across the folds for each hyperparameter, contained in the column mean_fit_time, as well as an error bar plot of testing scores, which we've already done for decision trees.
-Both plots will be against max_depth on the x axis.
+Both plots will be against the number of trees on the x axis.

-Create two subplots, of the mean time and mean testing scores with standard deviation:
+Create two subplots, of the mean training time and mean testing scores with standard deviation:

 fig, axs = plt.subplots(nrows=1, ncols=2, figsize=(6, 3))